Paranoia (role-playing game): Reception

 In the Jan-Feb 1985 edition of Space Gamer (Issue No. 72), the editorial staff were enthusiastic about the game, commenting "If you're likely to take it personally when your best friend's character plugs your character from behind, stay away from this game.
 But if you like high-tension suspense along with a slightly bent sense of humor, Paranoia is a unique and highly desirable experience."

 Marcus L. Rowland reviewed Paranoia for White Dwarf #65, giving it an overall rating of 7 out of 10, and stated that "I like Paranoia, but I'm not sure that I'd want to run it as a prolonged campaign.
 It's the sort of concept which works well as light relief from a 'serious' RPG campaign, and will definitely appeal to 'hack and slay' merchants.
 Dedicated rule lawyers and wargamers will hate it.
 Overall, a lot of fun for a minimum of three or four players."

+Larry DiTillio reviewed Paranoia for Different Worlds magazine and stated that "Paranoia is satirical, but it is no joke.
+It is a solid, well-designed game, admittedly off-the-wall, but not to be dismissed as an attempt to grab your bucks with a few cheap yuks.
+Its yuks are good and so is the rest of it.
+It belongs in every dedicated gamer's library if only for its insights into the role-playing experience.
+Well done!"

 In the April 1988 edition of Dragon (Issue 132), Jim Bambra thought that the second edition had marked improvements compared to the first edition: "The first edition of Paranoia promised hilarious fun and a combat system that didn’t get bogged down in tedious mechanics.
 It soon found a following among gamers looking for something different in their role-playing adventures.
 Still, a close inspection of the combat system revealed that it was slow moving and cumbersome.
 The mechanics were hard to grasp in places, making it difficult to get into the freewheeling fun.
 Now, all that’s changed.
 The Paranoia game has been treated to a revamp, and this time the rules are slick.
 All that tricky stuff which made the combat system such a pain to run has been shelved off into optional rules.
 If you want the extra complications, you’re welcome to them, or you can do what most people did anyway and simply ignore them."
-Bambra did express reservations about the suitability of the game for an on-going campaign, saying "It doesn't lend itself easily to long-term campaign play.
+Bambra did express reservations about the suitability of the game for an ongoing campaign, saying "It doesn't lend itself easily to long-term campaign play.
 This game is best treated as a succession of short adventure sessions in which players get to enjoy themselves doing all those despicable things that would spoil a more 'serious' game."
 However Bambra concluded with a recommendation, saying "As a tongue-in-cheek science-fiction game, this one is hard to beat."